Tiktok Bookmarks

 Reflecting

 TikTok already uses horizontal scrolling in several areas of the app, so extending that pattern for a feature like Bookmarks feels intuitive and consistent.
 By giving users a dedicated space to view saved videos from specific creators, we reduce friction and simplify rediscovery.
-Through user research, it became clear that while some users try to organize their favorites, most do not — and even for those who use collections, content can overflow and become difficult to find.
-This solution not only tidies up the user experience, but also encourages reengagement with creators in a more meaningful, sustained way.
+Through user research, it became clear that while some users try to organize their favorites, most do not.
+Also, for those who use collections, content can overflow and become difficult to find.
+This solution not only tidies up the user experience, but also encourages reengagement with creators.

 What's Next?